acgetchell/blog/content/posts/designing-a-metropolis-class.md

 $N_1^{TL}$ and $N_3^{(2,2)}$ by +1 each; a (3,2) by -1 each.

 * A (2,6) move changes $N_3^{(3,1)}$ by +4 and $N_1^{TL}$ by +2; a (6,2)
-by -4 and -2 respectively
+by -4 and -2 respectively.

 * A (4,4) move doesn't change the action at all; $a_2 = 1$, and only $a_1$ is
 needed.